abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.getLink('Publish').click()

 We created an internal link in the basic Plone way, creating an external link to a site content's URL.
+Apart the boring procedure you must follow doing this, we can have broken link problem.

-To prove that, for the user point of view, this don't change anything, we can log-off then test links as anonymous user.
+To prove that, from the visitor point of view, this don't change anything, we can log-off then test links as anonymous user.

     >>> browser.getLink('Log out').click()